Jazzcort/CS5008_homework05/Report.md

 For example: 9, 8, 7, 6, 5, 4, 3, 2, 1

-If we use Bubble Sort to sort this array, in the second for loop, we have to swap every two elements since the first element is always bigger than the second element in a descending array.
+If we use Bubble Sort to sort this array, in the second for-loop, we have to swap every two elements since the first element is always bigger than the second element in a descending array.

-If we use Insertion Sort, we have to compare the "i"th element from "i - 1"th to the 1st element every time for every insertion since the elements with bigger index number is smaller than the elements with smaller index number in a descending array.
+If we use Insertion Sort, we have to compare the "i"th element from "i - 1"th to the 1st element for every insertion since the elements with bigger index number is smaller than the elements with smaller index number in a descending array.

 #### 3.3 Best Case
 Provide example of arrays that generate _best_ case for Bubble, Selection, Insertion, Merge Sorts